One fire. One cauldron. And suddenly, cooking regains something essential.

 - van life enthusiasts

-- barbecue enthusiasts
+- barbecue lovers

 - history buffs